-The Container Contest is judged by the public during the two-day event, and the People's Choice awards will be presented, Sunday at 4 pm.
+The Container Contest is judged by the public during the two-day event, and the People's Choice awards will be presented, Sunday at 3 pm.
 The terrific prizes are donated by local business and garden centers.
 Join us and show us your creativity.

 Adults and children are invited to participate in the contest this year by bringing the special garden you created in a planter, a crock, a tub, or any funky container that appeals to you.
-The children's division of the contest is new this year and we look forward to seeing what our young gardeners will create!

 Container Garden Contest

 Think you don’t have a green thumb?
 Afraid to try creating a big garden?
 Always wanted to have your own little garden spot?
 Then here is the solution to your dilemma: the Garden Fest Container Contest sponsored by Wegmans.